KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 - “Catch more peaks on SDL without killing dynamics”

   - Lower SoundLimiterThreshold a little (e.g., 27000); keep Attack at 1.0; adjust Release between 0.01–0.05.

-- “Be more proactive when many sounds stack (crowd attenuation)”
-  - Lower SoundDSDynStartCount (and/or SoundSDLDynStartCount), or increase the per-extra and max dB values on the relevant backend to duck earlier and harder.

 ## SFX De‑Correlation (Optional)